pinecoders/pinecoders.github.io/techniques/dsp/README.md

     ma := ma + input[i] * 1/length
 ```

 Note however that in a loop, we repeat each operation `n` times, where `n` is the number of loop iterations.
-If a loop is required, it is therefore more efficient to use :
+If a loop is required, it is therefore more efficient to use:

 ```
 sum = 0.